 Some of these advertising networks are Google Adwords, IAB., AOL Advertising, Right Media, BuyAds.com, OpenX.
 Each of these has certain standards, so you should make sure that your banners comply with their regulations before you start creating the ads.

 This way, you won’t have to edit the banner again.

 Bannersnack banners are compatible with all of these ad networks.

 7. How to start banner advertising?

-It doesn’t matter what kind of advertising do you want to do, there are a few principles you must stuck to it so that you can have an effective banner ad campaign.
+It doesn’t matter what kind of advertising do you want to do, there are a few principles you must stick to it so that you can have an effective banner ad campaign.

-The thing that I love in banner advertising is that it’s all about visual advertising.
-The visuals (photo, videos) go beyond text advertising and you can easily use buttons, colors, images, text or even animations to create an easy to understand message.
+The thing that I love about banner advertising is that it’s all about visual advertising.
+The visuals (photo, videos) go beyond text advertising and you can easily use buttons, colors, images, text, or even animations to create an easy-to-understand message.

 So, what are the principles that will help you start in banner advertising?